sgibson91/sgibson91/README.md

 ## Sarah Gibson
-#### 🔓 Open Software 💻 Open Infrastructure ⚙️ Open Science ⚗️
+#### Software developer, cloud infrastructure engineer, and crazy cat lady known for automating the boring stuff
 #### Pronouns: she/her

 ![GitHub followers](https://img.shields.io/github/followers/sgibson91?style=social) [![](https://img.shields.io/badge/visit-blog-blueviolet)](https://sgibson91.github.io)

-Sarah Gibson is a software and cloud infrastructure engineer, as well as an open source contributor and advocate.
-She holds more than six years of experience at a research and education non-profit tech start-up, and as a Research Engineer at a national institute for data science and artificial intelligence.
-She holds a core contributor role in the open source projects [Binder](https://jupyter.org/binder), [JupyterHub](https://jupyter.org/hub), and [_The Turing Way_](https://the-turing-way.netlify.app/).
-Sarah is passionate about working with domain experts to leverage cloud computing in order to accelerate cutting-edge, data-intensive research and disseminating the results in an open, reproducible and reusable manner.

-Sarah holds a [Fellowship](https://software.ac.uk/programmes-and-events/fellowship-programme) with the [Software Sustainability Institute](https://software.ac.uk/) and advocates for best software practices in research.
-She is a member of the [mybinder.org operating team](https://jupyterhub-team-compass.readthedocs.io/en/latest/team.html#jupyterhub-team) and maintains infrastructure supporting a global community in sharing reproducible computational environments.
-She has also mentored projects through two cohorts of the [Open Life Science programme](https://openlifesci.org), imparting lived experience of her skills participating and leading in open science projects.
+Sarah Gibson is a highly skilled software and cloud infrastructure engineer with a strong track record of enabling open, data-driven research at scale.
+With 6+ years of experience at the intersection of technology, research, and education — spanning a pioneering tech nonprofit and a leading national institute for data science and AI — Sarah brings both deep technical expertise and a passion for collaboration.

+She specialises in designing and deploying cloud-based solutions that empower researchers to tackle complex, data-intensive challenges.
+Her work accelerates scientific discovery by making cutting-edge tools more accessible, scalable, and reproducible.
+An active contributor to the open-source community, Sarah champions open science practices and builds infrastructure that ensures research outputs are reusable and transparent.

+Driven by a belief in the power of interdisciplinary collaboration, Sarah thrives on partnering with domain experts to turn ambitious research goals into reality.
+Whether architecting robust cloud systems or advocating for open, equitable technology, she’s committed to creating lasting impact across research and education.

 ---